-The recent Suez Canal blockage, which cost the global economy a hefty damage amounting to US$9 billion, has amplified the optimistic outlook towards the International North South Transport Corridor (INSTC) as a cheaper and faster alternative multimodal transit corridor.
+Last year’s Suez Canal blockage, which roughly cost 12 percent of global trade and reportedly held up trade valued at US$9 billion per day, has amplified the optimistic outlook towards the International North South Transport Corridor (INSTC) as a cheaper and faster alternative multimodal transit corridor.

 What is the International North South Transport Corridor?

 The INSTC is a 7,200 km-long multimodal transportation network encompassing sea, road, and rail routes to offer the shortest route of connectivity.
 It links the Indian Ocean to the Caspian Sea via the Persian Gulf onwards into Russia and Northern Europe.
 It is aimed at reducing the carriage cost between India and Russia by about 30 percent and bringing down the transit time by more than half.

 It was launched in 2000 with India, Russia, and Iran as its founding members and work on actualizing the corridor began in 2002.
 Since then, INSTC membership has expanded to include 10 more countries – Azerbaijan, Armenia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Ukraine, Syria, Belarus, and Oman.
 Bulgaria has been included as an observer state.
 The Baltic countries like Latvia and Estonia have also expressed willingness to join the INSTC.